mehrab-haque/ozone-realtime-localized-recommender/README.md

-# Suncreen Realtime Localized Analyzer
+# Suncreen Realtime Localized Recommender
 ## Overview
 My aim is to provide the recommendation of optimum exposure to sunlight or the usage of sunscreen for prolonged exposure in a localized, updated, personalized and calculative way through a publicly accessible user interface.
 ## Determining factors